 If you’ve been reading My Itchy Travel Feet for awhile, then you know how much Alan and I enjoy fun four-wheel-drive trails.
-When I showed Alan the information on the Hatfield and McCoy Trails, he said, “When do we go?”
+When I showed Alan the information on the Hatfield and McCoy Trails in Southern West Virginia, he said, “When do we go?”

 Unfortunately, we haven’t made it, yet.
 But Debi Lander has experienced the Hatfield-McCoy trails.
 After reading about her experience, and seeing the photos, you’ll be saying “When do we go?” too.
 The best part about this boomer travel adventure is that you can do the driving yourself or go with a guide.

 Before I visited the New River Gorge National Park, I’d never traveled to West Virginia.
 If you were to ask me the first word that I’d associate with the state, I would have answered, “the Hatfield’s and McCoy’s.”

 If you’d ask me now, I’d say whitewater rafting, but that’s another story.
 The folkloric tale of the mountain men, their families, and their fights remain part of the region’s history, so let’s start with a quick review.

 The historical feud between the Hatfields and McCoys

 The more prosperous Hatfields of West Virginia were led by William Anderson Hatfield, known as Devil Anse.
 At the same time, the McCoy’s of Kentucky were under the leadership of Randolph McCoy or Old Ran’l.

 The McCoy family mainly lived on the Kentucky side of the Tug Fork (gotta love that name) in the Big Sandy River.
 The Hatfields lived chiefly on the West Virginia side.